lia-troy/appliedintheory/content/article/hpc-app-chaos.md

 ## Parallelizing chaotic black hole lensing

 One summer, I applied to an [NSF funded initiative]({{< ref "https://necyberteam.org/" >}} "Northeast Cyberteam") that matches computer science students with scientists.
-I was paired with a special relativity professor who was writing an HPC application.
+I was paired with a special relativity professor who was writing a computational simulation.
-My job was to create a software framework to parallelize Professor Kling ODEs.
+My job was to create a software framework to parallelize Professor Kling's ordinary differential equations (ODEs).
 The material of my dynamical systems class showed up front and center in the code design.
 I was shocked.